CharanRayudu/Automation-Nuclei/README.md

 ### Disclaimer!!!!

 1.)
-Firstly , we must change the path of the directory.
+Firstly , we must change the system's directory.
 You can do that by:

 nano vps.sh